yosoufe/RoboNDbetaTest/catkin_ws_home_service_robot/readme.md

 rosrun map_server map_saver -f outputFile
 ```

+Adaptive Monte Carlo Localization (AMCL) is used for localization.

-#### Navigation:
+#### Localization and Navigation:
-`test_navigation.sh` script is a demo of the navigation.
+`test_navigation.sh` script is a demo of the navigation and localization.
 To run it:
 ```
 cd catkin_ws_home_service_robot/src/scripts
 ./test_navigation.sh
 ```
-This script is using ROS Navigation stack under the hood which is being
+This script is using ROS Navigation stack and Adaptive Monte Carlo
+Localization (AMCL) for localization under the hood which is being
 included in `catkin_ws_home_service_robot/src/integration/launch/amcl_demo.launch` file.
-It is using Dijkstra's algorithm which is a variant of the Uniform Cost Search algorithm,
+It is using Dijkstra's algorithm for navigation which is a variant of \
-while avoiding obstacles on its path.
+the Uniform Cost Search algorithm, while avoiding obstacles on its path.

-After running the script, you can use rviz to set a target and robot should
+After running the script, you can use rviz to set goal location and robot should
-move to that location like the gif below:
+move to that selected location like the animation below:

 ![test_navigation](test_navigation.gif)

 I used this method to get the coordinates of some target points for the delivery and pickup zones.
-It is enough to run the following command on a new terminal to echo the selected target positions
+It is enough to run the following command on a new terminal to echo the selected target locations
-on the terminal
+on the terminal.

 ```
 rostopic echo /move_base/goal